MaxMascini/Neural-Nexus-Ninjas/TASKS.md

 ### Realistic :D
 1. [✅] Use masks to normalize brain data
-2. [ ] Find number of GM, WM, & CSF pixels for each participant
+2. [✅] Find number of GM, WM, & CSF pixels for each participant
     - Voxel Brightness values: CSF = 1, GM = 2, WM = 3
 3. [ ] Feed into ML classifier (i.e., LR) and label with ages
     - Find relationship between GM, WM, & CSF with age
+    - See what accuracy we can get predicting age with amount of GM, WM, & CSF